pkumar-git/USTAGetTournamentDetailsFromQueue/README.md

 deadline information etc and stores the details in an Excel sheet.
 The Excel file is saved in the C:\Users\pdksa\Documents\Tournaments\USTA folder.

 It is built using the UiPath Robotic Enterprise Framework.
-It requires the latest USTALibrary package to be available.
+It requires the latest USTALibrary package (available on https://github.com/pkumar-git) to be available.
 It uses Chrome browser to access the USTA website.

 Currently it retrieves only junior tournaments for the "18 and under" age division, though it is a straightforward